samdmarshall/Mai/README.md

 	  -h, --help                    show this help message and exit -l, --list                    list schemes
-	  -c CONFIG, --config CONFIG    path to the build config file -a ACTION, --action ACTION    action to perform: "build", "test", "launch", "profile", "analyze", or "archive"
+	  -c CONFIG, --config CONFIG    path to the build config file -a ACTION, --action ACTION    action to perform: "build", "test", "analyze", or "archive"